2026 Ford Ranger: What's New

 - Ranger Raptor: no incentive programs; selling at or above MSRP in most markets

-- Conquest cash ($500) available for buyers coming from Toyota, GM, or Stellantis vehicles
+- Conquest cash ($500) for buyers coming from Toyota, GM, or Stellantis vehicles

-For a full mid-size truck comparison, see Chevrolet Colorado vs Toyota Tacoma 2026.
+For the broader mid-size truck picture, see Chevrolet Colorado vs Toyota Tacoma 2026.

 From the Buying Guide